What grammar lesson do you want your students to see?

 For ninth grade language arts, a language standard is: Use various types of phrases and clauses to convey specific meanings and add variety and interest to writing or presentations.
-(Update: I know the website is down!)

 Immediately, I know that students need to review the differences between phrases and clauses, basic comma rules, and the types of phrases and clauses.
 I would frontload the definitions and rules.
 By ninth grade, student should know how an adjective functions, the list of prepositions, etc. I would also show examples of each type of phrase and clause in writing.